Real Name | Legesse Meles Asres |

 Meles was born in Adwa in northern Ethiopia, to Zenawi Asres, a Tigrayan from Adwa and Alemash Ghebreluel, an Eritrean from Adi Quala.[11][12]
 He was the third of six children.
 His first name at birth was Legesse (thus Legesse Zenawi, Ge'ez: ለገሰ ዜናዊ legesse zēnāwī).
 He eventually became better known by his nom de guerre Meles, which he adopted in honor of university student and fellow Tigrayan Meles Tekle who was executed by the Derg government in 1975.[13]
 He received primary education at Queen of Sheba Junior High School in Adwa.[14]
 Because he started school at age 11 or 12 it took him 5 years to complete the regular 8-year program as he was able to skip grades.
 He then joined the prestigious General Wingate High school in Addis Ababa on full scholarship and completed high school in 1972.
 Upon graduating with honors from General Wingate, he was awarded the Haile Selassie I Prize, a selective award given only to the most outstanding students.[15][16]
 In 1975, Meles left the university to join the Tigray People's Liberation Front.

-Meles Zenawi was an Ethiopian Orthodox Christian.
+Meles Zenawi is an Ethiopian Orthodox Christian.

 Early political career